pixsil/pix-routes/README.md

 Its works as follows.
 There is a prototype which keeps all routes set on different components.
 The prototype got the function $route to dig in its local storage to find if the route is set.

-The prototype is filles by a global mixin that loads on all the components.
-It is just passing the routes givin to the component attribute to the prototype.

 ## Donate

 Find this project useful?
 You can support me with a Paypal donation: